isomerpages/imda-codesg/_in-community/1-by-community-for-community.md

 By Community, For Community are various ground-up projects by individuals or corporates to promote computational thinking and making for different communities.
 These projects are supported by Our Singapore Fund for Digital Readiness. <br>

+#### **Tech@Shopee: Coding for Youths**

+**Shopee** provides opportunities for underprivileged youths from low-income families who want to pick up coding at no cost.
+They believe that the cost of learning should not stop anyone from pursuing knowledge.

+During each 3-hour workshop, volunteer trainers will inspire youths to code and teach them the importance of coding.
+The workshops are customized to incorporate practical elements where participants get to create and build real-world solutions to real problems as coding is a means to solving problems.

 #### **Tiny Thinkers I & II**

 ![Tiny Thinkers II image](/images/in-community/overview/TinyThinkersII-1-cropped.jpg)